 Hope Mill Theatre, Hope Mill, 113 Pollard Street, Manchester, M4 7JA – Visit Now

-Think of Hope Mill Theatre and the words ‘game’ and ‘changer’ spring to mind.
-Sitting in a Grade II-listed former Mill on Pollard Street, which to those unacquainted is in the New Islington outer reaches of Ancoats, Hope Mill is a new fringe theatre venue in Manchester’s already broad cultural remit.
+After an enforced break, Hope Mill Theatre is now back open, bringing exciting fringe theatre productions to Manchester’s thriving live theatre scene.
+Sitting in a Grade II-listed former Mill on Pollard Street, which to those unacquainted is in the New Islington outer reaches of Ancoats, Hope Mill is a fringe theatre venue that bolsters Manchester’s already broad cultural remit.

 Far from your typical theatre, there’s also a café and bar in the old engine room